At a Glance

 - Attend the GO!
 Global Orientation on Culture and Ethics Pre-Departure Orientation

-- Complete pre- and post-surveys to help us identify learning outcomes and areas for improvement
+- Complete pre- and post-surveys to help us identify learning outcomes and ways we can improve our process and support services

 - Submit a final report at the completion of the project